epomatti/az-data-services/README.md

 terraform apply -auto-approve
 ```

-✋ You'll have to manually approve the managed private endpoints created by ADF.
+**🛑👉 You'll have to manually approve the managed private endpoints created by ADF.**

 ```sh
 bash scripts/uploadFilesToDataLake.sh